Owoscaw/uni_notes/notes 1/assignments/Discrete seminar report.md

 ## Kruskal's algorithm:

-Another way to find the MST of a graph is by applying Kruskal's algorithm.
+Another way to find the MST of a connected graph is by applying Kruskal's algorithm.
 The procedure for this algorithm is much simpler than Prim's with the only rule being:
 > Add the edge of least weight that does not cause a cycle

 This will terminate when it is not possible to add an edge without creating a cycle.
-Since the original graph was connected,
+Assume that the algorithm terminates without adding a vertex.
+Since the original graph was connected, there exists a path between any two vertices and therefore there must be a an edge connecting any vertex to the rest of the graph.
+That is, $d_G(e)\geq1$ for all $e\in E$.
+Since the algorithm terminated without adding a vertex, adding the edge that connects the vertex must create a cycle.
+In this scenario, the vertex would be connected to some other vertex in the tree, which is a contradiction.
+Therefore this process always produces a tree, since we have shown connectedness is preserved, and the algorithm preserves acyclicity by nature.